 - Carbon offsets for your flights to/from this trip.

 - Passport and visa fees.

 - We can arrange extra hotel nights in Punta Arenas for an extra cost.

-- Gratuities – Tipping is always discretionary.
-However, we suggest budgeting about $100 total per participant for the lodge staff, drivers, and local guides throughout the trip.
+- Gratuities – tipping is always discretionary.
+However, we suggest budgeting about $150 total per participant for the lodge staff, drivers, and local guides throughout the trip.

-This trip requires the ability to hike moderate distances, perhaps up to three miles, with small elevation gains.
-You must be able to get into and out of a Landrover.
+This trip requires the ability to hike moderate distances, perhaps up to three miles, with small elevation gains on slightly rolling or hilly, grass or dirt terrain, and some beach walking on sand.
+You must be able to get into and out of a Land Rover.
 Please contact us if you have any health concerns that may make this trip challenging.

 Read our current Terms and Conditions.